Samsung Galaxy Note Edge: South Korea carriers

-The Note Edge was shipped to Germany after more than 120.000 people voted for it in an online poll conducted by Samsung.
-A "Premium Edition" with the model number "N915FZKYDBT" was launched soon after, with more accessories in the box (flip cover, memory card, "display cleaner", and an additional brochure with usage tips), as well as an extended warranty.
+The Note Edge was shipped to Germany after more than 120,000 people voted for it in an online poll conducted by Samsung.
+A "Premium Edition" with the part number "N915FZKYDBT" was launched soon after, with more accessories in the box (flip cover, memory card, "display cleaner", and an additional brochure with usage tips), as well as an extended warranty.